Home

 Pepper Steak Recipe

-Favorite Beef Recipe
+Favorite Restaurant Beef Recipe

-This Pepper Steak Recipe is one of many that makes me wonder if my family was a bunch of cowboys in an earlier life.
+This Pepper Steak Recipe is one of many that makes me wonder if my family and restaurant guests were a bunch of cowboys in an earlier life.
 In fact, I sometimes think half the restaurant customers were raised on a cattle ranch.
-They all love beef and really like this recipe.
-It is a favorite beef recipe.

 So when you're wondering what to do with a glorious cut of sirloin, or you just purchased a couple of New York steaks, turn to this restaurant recipe to get the job done and appreciated.